Skip to Content

 All About the Seattle CityPASS

 After living in Seattle for an internship for six months, this modern, green city has always been in my heart.
-When my kids were old enough to truly appreciate it, I decided to take them to visit the Pacific Northwest to experience Seattle for a week.
+When my kids were old enough to appreciate it truly, I took them to the Pacific Northwest to experience Seattle for a week.

-Although it’s mostly known for the Space Needle, the city of Seattle offers lots of other fantastic family-friendly activities.
+Although it’s mostly known for the Space Needle and Pike Place Market, Seattle offers many other fantastic family-friendly activities.
 There’s so much to do.

-If you are planning to visit Seattle, you may be wondering what top attractions to visit and how to save money on your trip.
-The Seattle CityPASS (not Seattle City Pass – as some mistakenly refer to it), is a great way to save money.
+If you are planning to visit Seattle, you may be wondering about the top attractions and how to save money on your trip.
+The Seattle CityPASS is a great way to save money.
 With one CityPASS ticket fee, you’ll receive admission to many of the most popular Seattle attractions.

 Disclosure: We received two free CityPASS passes during our trip to Seattle.
-This post contains affiliate links and a purchase through one of these links may result in a commission paid to us.
+This post contains affiliate links, and a purchase through one of these links may result in a commission being paid to us.

 The Chihuly Garden and Glass